I transform steel into presence, freed from flesh.

 .

-Timeless sculptures, freed from flesh, sovereign within a world devoted to metal and fire, where humanity holds no power.
+Timeless sculptures, freed from flesh, sovereign within a world devoted to metal and fire.